jamesokbo/grovemonitor-monitor/README.md

-#Main Raspberry
+#Monitor
-This Raspberry holds the communication between the server and the other RPis.
-It is, so to speak, the brain of the Monitor Side.
+This Raspberry holds the communication between the sensors attached to it and the Main Raspberry.
+It is the lowest inteligent level on the Monitor Side.